 When you want the plant to rebloom you must ensure it is getting at least 12 hours of good indirect light per day.
 Using a small grow light can encourage the plant to enter a new growth cycle if th natural light around the plant is less than ideal.

-Apply fertilizer every month to feed the newly forming flowers
+7. Apply fertilizer every month to feed the newly forming flowers

 Once the orchid leaves its short dormancy phase it can use some extra juice in the tank to begin the reblooming process, so feel free to feed your plant.